 National Dental Centre Singapore (NDCS), a member of the

-SingHealth group, said: "I've seen patients who needed to be hospitalised because they procrastinated.
+SingHealth group, shares, "We have seen patients who needed to be hospitalised because they procrastinated.
 An infection can develop, potentially compromising a patient’s airway and ability to swallow.
 People often wait till the last minute because they are afraid and unaware of problems an infected wisdom tooth can cause if not attended to."

 When wisdom teeth become impacted

 Wisdom teeth are also known as the third (rearmost) molars.
 We typically have four – two each in the upper and lower jaws, one on either side.
 They are associated with wisdom because they usually erupt between the later growing ages of 16 and 21.

 Some studies suggest that wisdom teeth could once have been useful, when human jawbones were bigger and could accommodate their fully erupted size.
 But over the centuries, with a diet of softer, processed food, our jawbones gradually shrank – providing less space for teeth to grow.

 This has led to most wisdom teeth, especially those in the lower jaw, being impacted.

 An impacted wisdom tooth does not grow in the right direction.
 "It could be partially or fully impacted, either with soft tissue or by parts of the jawbone.
 An X-ray will show how deeply the tooth is impacted, and the decay associated with it or the tooth besides it," advises the department.